n49o7/brute/README.md

 - `data-bind` : the exact key or variable to use
 - `data-iterate` : a key or variable that is or contains an Object `{}` or an Array `[]`
 - `data-template` : the template to use when iterating
+- `data-condition` : one or several tests to satisfy when iterating
 - `_` : a reference to the current key, variable or object

 You may use space and single quotes in you key names.